Edward Wiley Ray

-Edward Wiley Ray (born December 21, 1926), better known as Eddie Ray, is an American consultant and former Operation Director and Vice Chairman of the North Carolina Music Hall of Fame Museum.
-He was also a record company executive, record producer, songwriter, author, and an inductee in the North Carolina Music Hall of Fame.
+Edward Wiley Ray (December 21, 1926 – June 21, 2026), better known as Eddie Ray, was an American songwriter, record producer and company executive, author and consultant who was Operation Director and Vice Chairman of the North Carolina Music Hall of Fame Museum.
+He was also an inductee in the North Carolina Music Hall of Fame.
 He was also a United States Presidential Appointee under Ronald Reagan serving as Commissioner and Chairman of the Copyright Royalty Tribunal.

 Early years

 Ray was born on December 21, 1926 in Franklin, North Carolina, where he was also raised.
 He was the third youngest of eight children born to his father, Andrew Ray, owner of a janitorial service and his mother, Grace Ray, who was a homemaker.

-Ray had to leave Franklin to attend high school at Laurinburg Institute in Laurinburg, North Carolina, because Franklin was segregated and did not have a high school for African American children.
+He had to leave Franklin to attend high school at Laurinburg Institute in Laurinburg, North Carolina, because Franklin was segregated and did not have a high school for African American children.

 After graduating from high school in 1944, Ray was accepted into an Army Reserve Specialized Training Program at Howard University in Washington, D.C.
 Upon becoming 18 years of age he was inducted into the regular Army and then applied for Army Officer Candidate School.
 However, he was unable to pass the vision test because of formations of cataracts on both his eyes.
 After only a few months in the regular Army, Ray was discharged from the Army and in early 1945 moved to Milwaukee, where he got his first job in the music industry as a stock boy at Decca Records Distributing Company.